NCAS-CMS/cfdm/docs/source/philosophy.rst

 capabilities, more flexible field modification capabilities, and a more user-friendly API (application programming interface).

+The design of the API needs to strike a balance between being "verbose" and "terse".
+A verbose API is easier to understand, is more memorable, but usually involves more typing; whilst a terse API is more efficient for the experienced user.
+The cfdm package has aimed for an API that more at the verbose end of the spectrum: in general it does not use abbreviations for method and parameter names, and each method performs a sole function.

+The cfdm package is *not* (and is not meant to be) a general analysis package so it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc.

 Here is an example of a simple field created with the :ref:`cfdm.core
 <class_core>` package: